Team135BlackKnights/Penn-robotics-website/README.md

 ### Visual Studio Code

-My default text editor (mentioned at the bottom of the tutorial above) is VS Code.
+The best text editor (mentioned at the bottom of the tutorial above) is 100% VS Code.
 Install [VS Code](https://code.visualstudio.com/).

-Once inside VS Code, you will also need the following extensions:
+**READ THIS** Once inside VS Code, you will also need the following extensions:

 - GitLens — Git supercharged
 - HTML CSS Support